JackGreenaway/Rgram/README.md

 └─────┴───────┴───────┴───────────┴──────────────┴────────────┴──────┴───────┘
 ```

-This example demonstrates how to use the `pl_rgram` function to analyse relationships between variables in a Polars DataFrame or LazyFrame.
+This example demonstrates how to use the `rgram` function to analyse relationships between variables in a Polars DataFrame or LazyFrame.

 ---